GoogleCloudPlatform/cloud-run-release-operator/README.md

 severity >= ERROR
 ```

-The above filter will get all the error messages in your Release Manager
-service.

-#### A specific service

-If you want to filter the errors for a specific service that has opted-in for
+If you want to filter the errors for a specific service, you can include the
-gradual rollout, you can include its service name in the query:
+service's name in the query:

 ```plain
 resource.type = "cloud_run_revision"